IN THE SUPREME

 concluded that, on the totality of the evidence, Mr. Hunt has not satisfied the

-“but for” test mandated by the authorities.
+but for test mandated by the authorities.
 On balance, I find that, in light

-of Mr. Hunt’s significant stressors and preoccupation with somatic complaints, it
+of Mr. Hunts significant stressors and preoccupation with somatic complaints, it

 is just as likely that, absent the Accidents, Mr. Hunt would have developed his